loisaleghe/elevatorSimulator/README.txt

   Contains the information of the elevator that will be passed to the Scheduler

 * SchedularElevatorData
-  Represents the data sent by the scheduler to an elevator
+  Represents the data sent between schedular and elevator subsystem

+* SchedularFloorData
+  Represents the data sent between floor subsystem and schedular

+* CommunicationMessage
+ Encodes messages exchange between the different components of the project